 Pair that with minimal training or utilization of stress reduction techniques (we rarely make deposits to our bank account) and you have a recipe that is fit for developing adrenal fatigue.
 This is why the symptoms of adrenal fatigue describe so many of us in western cultures.

 What is cortisol?

-Cortisol is a steroid hormone that has fluctuating levels throughout the day.
-In healthy models, cortisol levels rise just before waking.
+In a healthy body, cortisol levels rise just before waking.
 They then rise even higher (to their highest point of the day), thirty minutes after waking.
 Then, a gradual decline of cortisol occurs as the day progresses.
-Before bed, cortisol should be at it’s lowest point of the day.
-(8)
+Before bed, cortisol should be at its lowest point of the day.

 While we sleep, levels gradually begin to rise and the cycle starts again the next day.
 This fluctuation of cortisol levels is known as a diurnal rhythm.
 (9)

 To better explain stress’s effect on our body, a three-stage model is used to explain the way adrenal fatigue progresses (10):

 - Stage 1 – Acute HPA axis activation

 You’re involved in a minor car accident.
 You suffer from whiplash but no broken bones.
 This is the acute stage of HPA axis activation.

 In order to deal with inflammation (brought on by the whiplash injury) and the psychological stress of being in a motor vehicle accident, cortisol levels increase.
 When we see an increase in cortisol levels on a patient’s lab, it is indicative of the body undergoing a stress response.

 The goal of treatment should be to identify the cause of stress and take the necessary steps to reduce it.
 One should follow a set sleep schedule.
 This includes going to bed and waking at consistent times each day.
 And, avoiding electronics before bed.